18 indicted in alleged 2020 fake Arizona elector scheme tied to Trump, AG announces

 The alleged fake electors and defendants named in the indictment were Kelli Ward, Tyler Bowyer, Nancy Cottle, Jacob Hoffman, Anthony Kern, James Lamon, Robert Montgomery, Samuel Moorhead, Lorraine Pellegrino, Gregory Safsten and Michael Ward.

-Hoffman and Kern are both Arizona state senators.
-Hoffman had in the past several weeks been pursuing a position with the RNC.
+Ward was the Arizona Republican Party chair, and Hoffman and Kern are both Arizona state senators.
+Hoffman had in the past several weeks been pursuing a position with the Republican National Committee.
+In a statement on X, the Republican Party of Arizona called the indictments "politically motivated" and a "blatant abuse of legal authority aimed to disrupt, distract, and interfere in the 2024 election."

+The defendants, according to the indictment, are accused of pressuring election officials to change the outcome of the 2020 presidential election.
+After the secretary of state, board of supervisors and GOP Gov. Doug Ducey certified that Joe Biden had won the election in Arizona over Trump, the defendants, who were the Republican presidential electors for Arizona, voted for Trump and then-Vice President Mike Pence.
+They were, the indictment says, "falsely claiming to be the duly elected and qualified Electors for President and Vice President of the United States from the State of Arizona."

+In a statement, Democratic Attorney General Kris Mayes said the indictments were the results of a "thorough" 13-month investigation.

 Hoffman told the Arizona Republic in a statement that he is "innocent of any crime," and "I look forward to the day when I am vindicated of this naked political persecution by the judicial process."